nikita0527/techfolios.github.io/quickstart.md

 First, note the file contents begin with [Jekyll front matter](https://jekyllrb.com/docs/frontmatter/), which is enclosed between three dashes.
 The Jekyll front matter provides all of the information needed to generate the project summary: the project name, summary text, labels, the image file, the date, and the permalink (which becomes the URL to the detailed description).

 Second, note that your project file names should end with ".md".
 This indicates to the system that the contents of the file are in [GitHub flavored markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 For the most part, the template files provide examples of the required syntax and you might not even need to refer to the documentation.
+You might also find GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) to be helpful if you do not have prior experience with this format.

 Third, you must provide a square image of at least 300px on a side for each project.
 We recommend you upload those project images to the images/ directory, just like you uploaded your home page image.
 The template system provides examples.